dpquoc/logits-processor-zoo/README.md

 ```
 ### PreventHallucinationLogitsProcessor
 A logits processor that mitigates hallucinated model outputs by enforcing a predefined fallback phrase when token confidence falls below a specified threshold.

+### MaxTimeLogitsProcessor
+A logits processor that enforces the end-of-sentence (EOS) token after a specified maximum time passes, optionally waiting for a new line or a full stop.
+Useful for controlling generation time and ensuring responses complete within time constraints.